Administrative Specialist Certificates: Program Summaries

 - Recently Updated

-There are few educational prerequisites to become an administrative office specialist.
-One of the most common degree programs...
+There are few educational requirements for becoming an administrative office specialist.
+The most common degree program in this...

 Administrative assistants assist in running the operations of a business or department.
 Career education in this field can...